U-14

 19 Feb 1940

 The British submarine HMS Sunfish (Lt.Cdr.
 J.E.
-Slaughter, RN) fired four torpedoes at the German submarine U-14 about 30 nautical miles north-west of Helgoland, Germany in position 54º28'N, 07º11'E. All torpedoes fired missed their target.
+Slaughter, RN) launched four torpedoes at U-14 approx. 30 nautical miles NW of Helgoland, Germany in position 54º28'N, 07º11'E, all of which missed.

 1 recorded attack on this boat.